 Acidophilus Side Effects

-Do any single probiotic cause side effects when taken in excess?
+Does any one probiotic strain cause side effects when taken in excess?
 Reported side effects are relatively minor and mostly dissipate within a few days.
 Nevertheless, some sensitive users do notice adverse effects that we must point out.

 - Upset stomach